goodyear77/usenet-with-ansible-public/README.txt

 # ssh-keygen (follow the steps and select empty passphrase)

 Now we will copy the SSH keys to the client machine (the one you are installing Ainsible on).
-NOTE: you may need to create a key-pair on the local machine first.
+NOTE: you may need to create a key-pair on your local client machine first.

 On client machine: